Why do soprano sax keys stick so much?

 - Always use a quality sax swab to clean your horn after playing.
 Always!

 - Place a Key Leaves soprano key prop under the Low C# and Low Eb after you play.
 That opens the Eb, C# and G# pads to air dry (because G# and C# are linked).
 It only takes a few seconds but is proven to help prevent sticking.

 - Store your sax at room temperatures whenever possible.
 This helps prevent big humidity changes that over time encourage metal corrosion and pad wear.

 If the sax pad keeps sticking...

-Visit your trusted band instrument repair tech and follow their advice.
+Find a trusted band instrument repair tech near you and follow their advice.
 All sax pads eventually wear out and a great tech can fix up your sax so you sound your best.